goauthentik/authentik/website/integrations/services/mobilizon/index.md

 ## Mobilizon Setup

-Configure Mobilizon settings by editing the `config.exs`
+Configure Mobilizon settings by editing the `config.exs` and add the following:

-Add the following

 ```
 config :ueberauth,